Deepa-02/Suicide_Prevention_Bot/README.md

 # Requirements

-To run this project, you will need the following packages:
+To run this project, you will need the some packages mentioned in requirements.txt

 Make sure to install these packages using `pip` before running the project.